ajmasia/node-pop-api/README.md

 ## Instalation
 This app need a MongoDB engine to work.
 Before installing this app we must to know the correct parameters to access to database server.

-To install NodePOP Rest API, move to app´s rrot directory and run this command:
+To install NodePOP Rest API, move to app´s root directory and run this command:

 `npm install`

-when you install the app, you must configure the system parameters.
+When you install the app, you must configure the system parameters.
 You can do it by editing the file `config.js`.
 If you are going to test the app on a local server, you can use default parameters.

 ```js
 module.exports = {